The Occupational Therapy Department offers multiple avenues for registered occupational therapists to advance their education.

 On-Campus Residency Requirement

-All students are required to attend one summer course at Quinnipiac University for the duration of one week (OT 656).
+All students in the online post-professional OTD program are required to attend one summer course at Quinnipiac University for the duration of one week (OT 656).
 Students also are required to attend the Symposium Day at the completion of the second year to present their final project.

 OTD classes begin in the fall.
 Program requires five semesters: two academic years and summer between.